-Diversity is meaningless without inclusion, so what does it take to really build a culture of inclusion in a diverse workplace?
+So, what does it take to really build a culture of inclusion in a diverse workplace?
 Being inclusive is ensuring that every member of your team is given the recognition, respect, and support needed to thrive at what they do.
-It means creating a level-playing field that supports employees today, so they can develop into leaders of tomorrow.
+It means creating a level-playing field that supports employees today, so they can grow into leaders of tomorrow.

 Redefine the leadership criteria

-Having better understanding of what D&I is and ways to implement it, leaders can then begin to redefine what leadership means for their organisation.
-This should involve a series of brainstorming sessions and focus groups that contribute to an unbiased set of leadership competencies.
-Many global organisations have already laid the groundwork for this.
+Leaders with a better understanding of D&I, and ways to implement it, can redefine what leadership means for their organization.
+Through brainstorming sessions and focus groups, leaders can contribute to an unbiased set of leadership competencies.
+Many global organizations have already laid the groundwork for this.

 Gather insights from the floor